viamrobotics/docs/docs/installation/beaglebone-install.md

 weight: 20
 type: "docs"
 description: "How to install and run viam-server on a BeagleBone AI-64."
-# SMEs: Joe Karlsson, Shawn, Matt, and Rand
+# SMEs: Joe Karlsson, Shawn, Matt Dannenberg, and Rand
 ---

 The <a href="https://docs.beagleboard.org/latest/boards/beaglebone/ai-64/" target="_blank">BeagleBone AI-64</a> from <a href="https://beagleboard.org/" target="_blank">BeagleBoard.org</a> is an open-source computer based on the Texas Instruments TDA4VM processor.